khusmann/interlacer/README.md

 In this csv file, values are interlaced with three possible missing
 reasons: `REFUSED`, `OMITTED`, and `N/A`.

-With `readr`, loading these data would result in a data frame like this:
+With readr, loading these data would result in a data frame like this:

 ``` r
 read_csv(